- Emails should always end with a sign-off that consists of a suitable farewell or closing phrase, your signature, and your contact information.

 10 Good luck

-This sign-off leaves too much up to interpretation—does it imply the recipient needs luck, that a task is too difficult, etc.?
+This sign-off can leave too much up to interpretation—does it imply the recipient needs luck, a task is too difficult, etc.?

 An inappropriate sign-off is just one kind of email mistake that can detract from your message.
-Failing to include a sign-off is a similar faux pas.
+Failing to include a sign-off is another misstep to avoid.

 Email sign-off FAQs